Who We Are

 Sullivan Public’s mission is to provide a base for artists to make, teach and sell their skilled work.
 We expose people to the enrichment and personal connection that naturally builds around art and creative craft and beautiful objects.

-We offer creative workshops for adults, after school classes, and free weekend art classes for kids.
+We offer creative workshops for adults, free art afterschool classes, and free weekend art classes for kids.
 The majority of class fees are paid to our instructors.
 We host community events year round.
 We strive to encourage and nurture diversity.

 We are a place to gather, to shop, make art and to grow community for all the folks that share these woods.